Parziphal/parse/README.md

 ## ParseModels

-The `Parziphal\Parse\ParseModel` class is a wrapper for `Parse\ParseObject`.
+The `Illuminate\Parse\ParseModel` class is a wrapper for `Parse\ParseObject`.
 It behaves as an Eloquent model, so you could do stuff like:

 ```php
 // Instantiate with data